sjl/.plan/README.markdown

 ## 2018-07-21

-Did some programming exercises.
+Did some coding interview-style programming exercises.
 I'm rusty at this stuff.

+Started writing a blog post.
+It's turning out to be longer than I expected it would be.
+By now I should expect this.